 Flour as a Status Symbol

 Throughout history, finely sifted flour has been more than just an ingredient; it has been a status symbol.
 The labor and materials required to produce a light texture and whiter appearance made such flour costly.
-As a result, common people often relied on coarser stone-ground wheat flour, while the poorest individuals turned to cheaper alternatives such as rye and barley.
+As a result, common people often relied on coarser stone-ground wheat flour.

 Until the 1870’s, “white” flour was created using a hand-sifting method.
 While the bulky parts of the bran and germ were removed physically, the flour still contained wheat germ oil, which passed on some of the nutrients from the wheat germ.